qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/Operators.rst

 IS
 ..

-Returns 1 if a is the same as b.
+Returns TRUE if a is the same as b.

 .. list-table::
    :widths: 15 85